SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 By signing up for a **Trial account**, which you can do through [our website](#sign-up-through-sumo-logic) or [AWS Marketplace](#sign-up-through-aws-marketplace), you can start using Sumo Logic in minutes.
 You'll have 30 days of full Enterprise account access to review and use our Sumo Logic SaaS Log Analytics Platform features.

-After 45 days, if you've not purchased a plan, your account will convert to a Sumo Logic [Free account](#upgrade-or-continue-with-free-account), and you can [upgrade to a plan](https://www.sumologic.com/pricing) at any time.

 ## Sign up through Sumo Logic

 To start your 30-day free trial: